Department of Environmental Immunology

-The identification of harmful environmental pollution and the clarification of the underlying molecular mechanisms will provide the scientific basis for the development of new, more efficient methods of diagnosis and therapy as well as individualised prevention strategies.
-By focussing in particular on the effects on health of chemical exposure, our research supports the UFZ's strategy for an integrated assessment of the toxicological risk posed by chemicals to humans and the environment.
+The identification of unhealthy environmental impacts and the understanding of the underlying molecular mechanisms that contribute to disease onset or perpetuation build the scientific basis for the development of new, more efficient diagnostic and therapeutic approaches as well as individual based prevention strategies.
+Our focus on how environmental chemicals affect health, we support the UFZ strategy of an integrated chemical risk assessment regarding risks for humans and the ecosystem.